OpenMoonRay/openmoonray-docs/docs/moonray/geometry/RdlMeshGeometry.md

   - all = 5

-  Face-varying linear interpolation: None, Corners Only, Corners Plus 1 or Plus 2 (RenderMan), Boundaries, or All
+  <p>Face-varying linear interpolation: None, Corners Only, Corners Plus 1 or Plus 2 (RenderMan), Boundaries, or All<\p>

   <h3>subd_scheme</h3>